Mexican president defends record on women's issues - WTMJ

 MEXICO CITY (AP) — Mexico’s President Andrés Manuel López Obrador tried to focus attention Monday on the high number of women in his cabinet, and not on the fact he has refused to break with a governorship candidate accused of rape.

-Women’s Day marches Monday are focusing the spotlight on López Obrador’s contradictions.
+Hundreds of women marched in Mexico City Monday to mark Women’s Day, focusing the spotlight on López Obrador’s contradictions.
 A progressive who says “the poor come first,” the president is also a social conservative, who leaves abortion largely to state legislation and says the family is the center of society.

-“Half of the cabinet are women,” López Obrador said at his daily morning news conference.
-“That was never seen before in Mexico.”
+The president said the barriers were meant to protect buildings and monuments in the colonial-era downtown that have been spray-painted with graffiti in past feminist demonstrations, but marchers weren’t accepting that.

+“Why do they want clean monuments, in a country awash in blood?” the marchers chanted.

-But last week, the president sought to deflect criticism of his support for party’s candidate for the governorship of the southern state of Guerrero, Felix Salgado, who has been accused of rape by two women, though he has not been charged.
+Last week, the president sought to deflect criticism of his support for party’s candidate for the governorship of the southern state of Guerrero, Félix Salgado, who has been accused of rape by two women, though he has not been charged.
 López Obrador said the issue should be left up to voters in the southern state of Guerrero, and claims it is being brought up by his foes, “the conservatives.”

 “All of a sudden, the conservatives are disguising themselves as feminists, very strange.
 Why?
 Because they see it as an opportunity to attack us,” the president said.